What is heroin?

 If you believe that you may need treatment, understand that you are not alone.
 The Council on Chemical Abuse can assist you in determining your next step towards recovery.
-Click here to contact us and request more information or call our office at (610) 376-8669.
+Email us to request more information or call our office at (610) 376-8669.

 Does someone I know have a heroin addiction?

 Drug abuse is not always as obvious as portrayed in the media.
 Educating yourself on the signs and symptoms of heroin abuse may lead you to question a coworker, friend, or family member’s physical and behavioral characteristics.

 Behavioral Signs of heroin use